Archives For winter

 Fingerprints in the snow?

 What could these strange lines be?
 “It’s elementary, Mr. Watson!”
-These “fingerprints” were left by elementary school students as they dragged their hands along the snow at the Learning Center this morning.
+These “fingerprints” were left by elementary school students as they dragged their hands along the snow.

 • Go out and look when the snow is fresh.